kenny-zetaris/Documentation/alchemist/alchemist-quick-start.rst

    :align:   center

-Alchemist Admin will be able to create a worksheet or dashboard and assign to industries, merchants or users
+Alchemist Admin Will Be Able To Create A Worksheet Or Dashboard And Assign To Industries, Merchants Or Users
 ------------------------------------------------------------------------------------------------------------------

-a)  Create Data source
+a)  Create Data Source
 ++++++++++++++++++++++++

 To create data source, select menu -> Data Sources -> Create option